wngTn/MolSim/doc_pages/README_5.md

 While the radial distribution function was more straightforward, for the diffusion we needed a way to access the old position of the particles.

 After considering some different ideas, we settled on storing it in the particle class like the `oldF` attribute.
-To accomodate particles crossing periodic boundaries, we also added `passedPeriodic` booleans for each direction to the particle, which are flipped everytime a particle crosses the specific boundary.
+To accommodate particles crossing periodic boundaries, we also added `passedPeriodic` booleans for each direction to the particle, which are flipped everytime a particle crosses the specific boundary.

 Using these we can correct for higher distances due to the periodic boundaries during diffusion calculation.

 Below the comparison of the RDFs and the density between cooling and supercooling.
+Notice the different scales on the diffusion graphs.
 - cooling RDF
   ![](https://codimd.s3.shivering-isles.com/demo/uploads/e76375821f940e93084addbc3.jpg)
 - supercooling RDF